redcanaryco/vscode-attack/README.md

 This extension provides a command that allows searching for techniques by their technique IDs, names, or interesting keywords found in the descriptions.

 For example, searching for the keyword `certutil`, which is not present in any technique name, will yield a result for `T1140 Deobfuscate/Decode Files or Information`, because there is a reference to it in the description.
-Any matching techniques reveal an HTML-based webpanel with results similar to those found in the hover results.
+Any matching techniques reveal webpanel with results similar to those found in the hover results.

 ## Miscellaneous